Vufoo/Nidhogg-Game-Project/README.md

 Designed by Brandon Vu for Comp Sci 3 AP class.

 # Description
-Battle with 2 player by fencing with swords.
+Battle with a friend by fencing with swords.
 Use WASD and Arrow keys to play.
 Button controls in game.